openoereb/pyramid_oereb/doc/source/configuration.rst

 ------------------------------

-If you like to add one or more additional topics based on the *pyramid_oereb standard* database structure you can use the internal command below to create an SQL script to establish the topic schema.
+If you like to add one or more additional topics based on the *pyramid_oereb standard* database structure you can use the internal command below creating an SQL script to establish the topic schema.

 But before creating any new topic structure you have to add its configuration.
 Open the configuration file (pyramid_oereb.yml) and copy the section from one of the existing **standard** topics which usually